Corman Shepherds can be great watchdogs and are often very protective of their owners.

 Taking care of a pet is of utmost importance.
 Educate yourself in advance about taking care of Corman Shepherds before you decide to adopt them from the rescue homes or shelters.
 You should also ask the breeder about anything special that you should be doing while taking care of your dog.
 Here are a few things that you would need to know about taking care of Corman Shepherds.

 Your dog would need a healthy diet.
 You must never compromise on the quality of food that you feed to the dog.
 Three-fourth to one and a half cups of good quality dog food would be enough for Corman Shepherds.
 You would need to divide this food into two to three meals throughout the day.
+Another important way to prevent bloat is to monitor meals so your dog won’t eat too fast, and space meals and exercise out with enough time in between.

 Corman Shepherd Maintenance and Grooming